Hay

 In order to save one horse, the Gingersnap Girls has a bare bones

-expenditure of approximately $350.
+expenditure of approximately $350 per month.
 This initial cost includes

 the following: trailering to our facility, hay and grain for the